EconometricInstitute/feb22012-programming-website/data/week1/1-why-java.md

 <Solution>

-Java programs, as we write them, contain instructions for the Java Virtual Machine (JVM).
-The Java Virtual Machine translates these instructions to bytecode (zeros and ones) for the CPU, the Central Processing Unit (CPU), which then executes the translated instructions.
+Java programs, as we write them, are compiled to Java *bytecode* by the Java compiler.
+The Java Virtual Machine (JVM) translates these instructions to machine code for the CPU, the Central Processing Unit (CPU), which then executes the translated instructions.
+Different

 </Solution>

-### For loops
+### For and while-loops

 What is wrong with the following piece of code?